aschombe/C-Script/README.md

 - [ ] Scoping/Environments
 - [ ] File imports (for functions, new keyword: import <relative filepath>)
     - [ ]  The filepath should be relative to the file using import, not the location of the cst caller
+        - [ ] When you pass the file path to the cst tool, use that to extract the absolute path and pass it to the interpreter
 - [ ] Structs
 - [ ] Type Checker (proper type checker)
 - [ ] Interpreter: